 Methodology

 The Alphameter is a composite market regime indicator that synthesizes six cross-asset signals into a single score ranging from -100 (extreme risk-off) to +100 (extreme risk-on).
-Each indicator generates a normalized signal, which is then weighted and summed to produce the final composite score.
+Each indicator generates a signal — risk-on, neutral, or risk-off — which is combined into the final composite score.

 Risk-On